CIRSS/cs598-data-curation/syllabus.md

 Unless otherwise specified, all assignments are due at 11:59 PM US Central Time on the due date.
 We encourage everyone to finish the assignments before the deadline.

-[Update 9/13/2024] Beginning Fall 2024,  auto-graded assignments will receive an automatic 5% penalty for up to 10 days after the due date.
+All auto-graded assignments will receive an automatic 5% penality for up to 10 days after the due date.
 After 10 days no points will be awarded.
 Note that this does not apply to quizzes.
-(See Campuswire [#237](https://campuswire.com/c/G972515EC/feed/237)).

 If you encounter special circumstances that prevent you from completing assignments on time, please reach out to course staff via Campuswire.
 Note that you may be required to submit an [Absence Letter](https://odos.illinois.edu/resources/students/absence-letters).

 No assignments will be accepted after the last day of class.

-For course extensions or incompletes, please email mcs-support@illinois.edu
+For course extensions or incompletes, please email mcs-support@illinois.edu.

 ## Campuswire Policy

 Do not post complete solutions publicly.
-While the intent is to get hlep, posting solutions may encourage cheating.
+While the intent is to get help, posting solutions may encourage cheating.

 Submit to Instructors and TAs for detailed feedback on your solution to a problem.
 Course staff will provide private feedback.